Job Title: Regional Poverty Reduction Coordinator

 Responsible to: Community Organizer, BC Poverty Reduction Coalition

 The BC Poverty Reduction Coalition (BCPRC) raises public awareness about poverty in BC and advocates to the government of British Columbia for a strong, comprehensive provincial poverty reduction plan.
-The BCPRC aims to use regional organizing to strengthen relationships among anti-poverty groups within the region and to support connection to our provincial network in order to achieve a louder, better coordinated voice for people in poverty and their allies in the Okanagan and in Northern BC.
-The positions have a dual focus:
+The BCPRC aims to use: community organizing to support leadership development for people in poverty in Kelowna; and regional organizing to strengthen relationships among anti-poverty groups within the region and to support connection to our provincial network in order to achieve a louder, better coordinated voice for people in poverty and their allies in the Okanagan.
+It has a dual focus:

 - To inform and change attitudes about people living in poverty.

 - To campaign for positive change in tackling the root causes of poverty.

 The BCPRC supports existing campaigns.
 In particular, it increases the involvement of those with direct experience of poverty and builds movements in support of change.

 The position is part-time (1-2 days/week) from March 2019 to December 2019.
 Possibility of contract extension and/or additional hours, fundraising permitting.
 Vancity Community Foundation operates as Secretariat for the BC Poverty Reduction Coalition so the contract position is coordinated through their office in Vancouver but physically located within Kelowna.

 The successful candidate will work in partnership with existing organizations to develop and implement strategies for promoting change in the region.
 They will have skills in building networks and partnerships, campaigning expertise and be committed to the project being directed by the priorities of people in poverty and local organizations working with people in poverty.
 The post-holder may travel throughout the region and to Vancouver to meet with colleagues (all travel expenses covered).